Ceda-EI/vcf.vim/README.md

 # vcf.vim

-Filetype detection (based on extension) and folding for Virtual Card Files (VCF)
+Filetype detection (based on extension) and folding for Virtual Contact Files (VCF)

 ## Installation